-He said that he applied for his retirement before his deployment and by the end of the year 2012, he got his papers.
+He said that he applied for his retirement before his deployment and by the end of the year, he got his papers.
 He put me as his next of kin on the papers.
-It was with my agreement and maybe it was my mistake.
+It was with my agreement, and maybe it was my mistake.

 A few days later, I got an official-sounding email from the United Nations that I have to send a copy of my passport and two passport photographs to them.
 I did what they asked.
 Two days later, I got another email from them that I have to make payment for his retirement -- $3,000.

-When I told my boyfriend that I don’t have so much money and I asked him if he cannot pay for it by himself, he said that he is in a war region and he has no access to his funds.
+When I told my boyfriend that I don’t have so much money and asked if he could pay for it by himself, he said that he is in a war region and has no access to his funds.
 Is that true or false?

-The other thing what I would like to know is, if I pay for his retirement and he will be free to leave a war region, must he go straight to the USA or is he free to go wherever he wants?
+The other thing I would like to know is, if I pay for his retirement and he is free to leave a war region, must he go straight to the USA or is he free to go wherever he wants?
 I am afraid that it might be a scam.